 - Completely seal off the crawl space from the outside

-Using an experienced contractor will help to ensure the problem is eliminated in one visit and that the result is a permanent removal.
+Using an experienced contractor will help to ensure the problem is eliminated in one visit and that the result is permanent removal.
 Crawl space mold remediation involves working in tight spaces and disinfecting every nook and cranny.
 A good remediator will know how to find and kill every bit of mold and how to eliminate the conditions that promote its growth.

 How Much Does Crawl Space Mold Remediation Cost?